sygmaprotocol/sygma-ui/README.md

 **Sygma UI** is an OpenSource (under GNU Lesser General Public License v3.0) whitelabel application for developers to work with [Sygma](https://github.com/ChainSafe/sygma).
 UI consist of two part:
-BridgeUI is used to interact with [Bridge](https://github.com/chainsafe/sygma-solidity) smart contracts in order to send deposits.
+BridgeUI is used to interact with [Bridge](https://github.com/chainsafe/sygma-solidity) smart contracts to send deposits.
-ExplorerUI is used to track and navigate every bridging that happens over specific Bridge smart contract.
+ExplorerUI is used to track and navigate every bridging that happens over a specific Bridge smart contract.

 ## Live demo